'Heroine' helps elderly Hastings woman targeted by purse thieves in supermarket

 Diana Murphy has restored a Hastings councillor's faith in humankind after stepping up to help a senior citizen who discovered her purse had been robbed of money while she shopped for groceries.

-Murphy, who was reluctant for publicity or accolades for her kindness, said helping out the elderly is what her mother taught her and something she wants inculcated in her children.
+Murphy, who was reluctant for publicity or accolades for her kindness, said helping out the elderly is what her mother taught her and was something she wants inculcated in her children.

 READ MORE: